Founder of Ethiopia’s first commodities exchange, a serial entrepreneur impacting the lives of over 15 million small farmers.

 Extensively featured in global media, her life story was captured in the PBS hour-long television documentary The Market Maker in 2009, and she has been quoted extensively in the international press.

-A sought-after public speaker, she has participated in the World Economic Forum, Time/CNN Global CEO Forum, World Export Development Forum, Chicago Council on Global Affairs, Clinton Global Initiative, Mo Ibrahim Forum, TED, among others, and has also been invited to address G8 Leaders at Camp.
-She is a founding member and Board director of the Ethiopian Academy of Sciences, board member of the ONE Africa Policy Advisory Board, member of the Africa 2.0 Advisory Group, and previously member of the Stiglitz Task Force on Africa and the Government of Sweden’s Expert Group on Development, and a director of Syngenta Corporation from 2013 to 2017.
+A sought-after public speaker, she has participated in the World Economic Forum, Time/CNN Global CEO Forum, World Export Development Forum, Chicago Council on Global Affairs, Clinton Global Initiative, Mo Ibrahim Forum, TED, among others, and has also been invited to address G8 leaders at Camp.
+She is a founding member and board director of the Ethiopian Academy of Sciences, a board member of the ONE Africa Policy Advisory Board, a member of the Africa 2.0 Advisory Group, a previous member of the Stiglitz Task Force on Africa and the Government of Sweden’s Expert Group on Development, and a director of Syngenta Corporation from 2013 to 2017.